Don’t miss the Writing Of and Reading Sample below!

 The writing of BEAR CREEK CHRISTMAS

-I’ve had a hankering to write a bear shifter story for some time but never seemed to have the time.
+I’ve had a hankering to write a bear shifter story but never seemed to have the time.
 In addition, the lack of any holiday stories among my published books has been a splinter in the brain.
-After releasing Forbidden Moon in June, I realized I had a short time window to combine these two problems and have it ready for the Christmas season.
+After releasing Forbidden Moon, I realized I had a short time window to combine these two problems and have it ready for the Christmas season.
 On July 4th (another holiday!), I started writing.
-Almost four months and 60,000+ words later, Bear Creek Christmas was published on October24, 2021.
+Almost four months and 60,000+ words later, Bear Creek Christmas was published on October 24, 2021.

 In the beginning, I planned for this book to be a stand-alone romance.
-That idea flew out the window after only a few chapters—because if you know me, why write one book when it could be turned into a series?
+That idea flew out the window after only a few chapters, because if you know me, why write one book when it could be turned into a series?
 It makes sense, really.
-Readers prefer a series, authors make more money from a series, and there’s no sense wasting world-building on a single title.
+Readers prefer them, authors make more money, and there’s no sense wasting world-building on a single title.
 As a result, I decided to create a series of holiday books, all taking place in Bear Creek and featuring a new couple each time.
 I named it Holiday Mates.

 Since I’ve been writing about wolf shifters for several years now, I wanted to spread my wings a bit and change things up.
 My bear shifters would be openly known and accepted among humans, and the stories would focus more on the growing relationship than drama and intrigue.
-I also decided that each romance would feature a shifter and his human mate, giving me more to play with.
-The one thing I do NOT want is to make them like the sappy Hallmark movies!
+I also decided that each romance would feature a shifter and his human mate, giving me more to play with, and each book guarantees a happy ever after!